thomkrillis/thehackerati.github.io/blog/_posts/2014-08-12-a-tribute-to-robin-williams.md

 this is a testament<br>
 to the importance<br>
-of looking past one's outward disposition<br>
+of looking beyond one's outward disposition<br>
-of peering through the constructed façade<br>
+of peering past the carefully constructed façade<br>
 and nourishing the inner light<br>
 before the flame loses life<br>
 and suffocates in shadow<br>